Frisbee148/payment-reminder/Readme.md

-#backend for payment reminder system
+#backend for payment reminder system,
-i have used ethereal as mailing service you can acess the otp by logging into the ethreal account that i have made email-waldo12@ethereal.email password-gK8zHTBfqjYjHHTwxS the procedure for use is
+i have used ethereal as mailing service, you can acess the otp by logging into the ethreal account that i have made, the frontend is hosted on localhost3000 the backend is hosted on localhost5000

+email-waldo12@ethereal.email
+password-gK8zHTBfqjYjHHTwxS
+the procedure for use is